Tatwi/RocketTux/README.md

 - **Water Flower:** Makes Tux invincible and very lucky, but the powerup is consumed after the first time Tux collides with an enemy or an explosion.
 Luck affects the outcome of opening boxes, making them more likely to generate positive results.
 - **Earth Flower:** Makes Tux completely invincible at the cost of also making him very, very heavy.
 Tux can only jump 1 block, he will not boost all the way to the top of the level, and he will lose altitude much more quickly.
 - **Air Flower:** Makes Tux much lighter, improving his jumps (3 blocks), coin-jumps, and boosts, while also causing him to lose altitude at a slower rate.

+### Call for Help
+Everyone needs a helping hand sometimes and the Rescue Girlies are often there to provide it.
+Throughout the world you will encounter green blocks with an exclamation point.
+Activating these blocks will grant you a single use "Call for Help" powerup that persists through level changes.
+The call works everywhere except in the Crevasse Caverns.
+The following help is provided:

+- 1 Boost.
+- 1 Random powerup, if you don't already have one.
+- All nearby enemies are safely destroyed.

 ### Enemies
 - Mr. Bomb: Walks around, preferably on the ground.
 He is programmed to run, tick, and explode when Tux gets near him.
 Large blast radius.